halo/macosvpn/README.md

 ## Create Mac OS VPNs programmatically

 This is a command-line tool written in Objective-C that can create VPN network configurations on your Mac.

-It currently only supports L2TP over IPSec.
-With a little bit of work, it should also be able to create Cisco IPsec VPN.
+It supports both L2TP over IPSec and Cisco IPSec.

 ## Requirements